enving/Open-Source-KI-Stack/README.md

 ### Login

-The databases get automatically populated and set with a default user:
+When the environment first starts, the initialization scripts create a default user, which is:

 ```
 User: admin@admin.com
 Password: Dc.3Dk6DX!ZpfUj
 ```

-Use the above credentials, in development, to access n8n and openwebui.
+Use the above credentials to access n8n and openwebui; These should only be used in a development settting, for obvious reasons.

 ### Other features